neffo/bing-wallpaper-gnome-extension/README.md

 * Optionally force a specific region (i.e. locale)
 * Automatically selects the highest resolution (and most appropriate wallpaper) in multiple monitor setups
 * Optionally clean up Wallpaper directory after between 1 and 7 days (delete oldest first)
+* Only attempts to download wallpapers when they have been updated
+* Doesn't poll continuously - only once per day and on startup (schedules a refresh when Bing is due to update)

 ## Requirements